-The Sound Techniques ZR7064 Sunset Sound Limited Edition captures the essence and sonic footprint of the original Sound Techniques A-Range console from Sunset Sound Studio #2, Hollywood, California, April 1967.
+The Sound Techniques ZR7064 Sunset Sound Limited Edition Black captures the essence and sonic footprint of the original Sound Techniques A-Range console from Sunset Sound Studio #2, Hollywood, California, April 1967.
 This console, ordered by studio owner Tutti Camarata, was the first English manufactured production console in America, marking what would be the beginning of the Pro Audio British Invasion of the US.
-Exclusively available for the first time, in the colors of Sunset Sound Studios, and built with the original amplifier and transformer designs from 1964.
+Our first run of the Sunset Sound Limited Edition ZR7064, in the colors of Sunset Sound Studios SOLD OUT quickly.
+We received so many special requests for a Black Edition that we decided to do a Limited Run in Black.
+These units are built with the original amplifier and transformer designs from 1964.
 Sound Techniques-Built for those who rocked the world....and the artist about to.

 Activates phantom power for the mic input.
 It is a latching switch.
 Up is phantom off, down is phantom on with the LED lit